krtkabna/WebServer/README.md

-# Web com.wasp.webServer.Server
+# Web Server

-Web server for static resources
+A web server implementation with static resources.
+Web browser acts as client.